BodneyC/knit-and-go/README.md

 I _can_ read them quite happily, but I often finding myself re-writing them in a sort of shorthand, the shorthand which inspired this project.

-As an example, you may find this in a regular ol' knitting pattern:
+As an example, you may find this in a regular ol' knitting pattern

-_Now that we've reached the eighth row, you'll find that although the pattern for the previous rows has been mainly knit stitches, you'll find that this row has many more purl stitches - though this may not be clear as to the "why" of the matter it will soon become apparent, you'll see the pattern unfold as we continue through the pattern and the bumps will make themselves clear; ergo, we will purl the next two stitches and continue with the knit we had before until the twelve stitch of this particular row_
+<p align="center"><em>Now that we've reached the eighth row, you'll find that although the pattern for the previous rows has been mainly knit stitches, you'll find that this row has many more purl stitches - though this may not be clear as to the "why" of the matter it will soon become apparent, you'll see the pattern unfold as we continue through the pattern and the bumps will make themselves clear; ergo, we will purl the next two stitches and continue with the knit we had before until the twelve stitch of this particular row</em></p>

 and by this, they mean...

-_purl two_
+<p align="center"><em>purl two</em></p>

 which can be condensed to `p(2)` in my mind.

 Clearly this is a bit of an exaggeration, but the principle applies far and wide: an 8-point font block of text taking up half the page is not clear for anyone, surely, I guess it may just be me... but then again I wrote this project for me... so I'm happy either way.

-## How to Use
+## How to Download and Run

 This requires a couple of things.
 I'm hoping (if anyone has any sort of interest in the project) to make this more accessible, i.e. compiled to a native Windows binary, point and click kind of thing.